Meet Our Faculty

 Jung Hee An is a highly accomplished pianist and educator with a distinguished academic background and an outstanding career as both a soloist and collaborative pianist.
 She holds a Master’s degree in Keyboard Collaborative Arts from the University of Southern California (USC), where she studied under Professor Kevin Fitz-Gerald on a full scholarship.
 Prior to this, she studied piano performance at USC under the legendary Professor Daniel Pollack.

 Her education has provided her with a profound understanding of both solo and collaborative piano performance.
 In addition to her academic achievements, she is deeply passionate about teaching and mentoring young musicians.
-She currently serves as the Music Director for the Musical Workshop at Pasadena City College and as a pianist at California Arts University (CAU), where she shares her expertise with students.
+She currently serves as the Music Director for the Musical Workshop at Pasadena City College and as a pianist at California Arts University, where she shares her expertise with students.

 Throughout her career, Jung Hee has demonstrated exceptional versatility across various musical genres and styles.
 As a collaborative pianist, she is renowned for her ability to engage in musical dialogue and interpretation.
 Her collaborative work includes performances with the Los Angeles Korean-American Musicians’ Association (LAKMA), the Suara Southeast Asian Choir, the Young Angels Choir, and The One Orchestra.